dylibso/observe-sdk/observe-api/README.md

 * `dylibso_observe.span_exit()`
 * `dylibso_observe.span_tags(i64, i32)`

-Ideally, you will not call this API layer directly but instead use language specific wrappers to call them.
+Ideally, you will not call this API layer directly but instead use language specific bindings to call them.
 And for end users, eventually, open source observability clients will *export* data to this layer.

+## Language Bindings

+We currently provide language bindings to this API in [rust](rust/) and [c](c/).
+You can find examples on how to use these [for rust](test/rust/src/main) and [for c](test/c/main.c).

+More languages will come soon as well as tools built on top of these bindings.
+If you are planning on building your own tooling we suggest using or contributing one of these language specific bindings.